sudo-boo/summer-of-code-2024/README.md

-# Backtester Engine and Optimizer
+# Backtester Engine and Optimisation